-- 1. Place correctly sized cookware on the dual surface element. - 2.
-Push in and turn the control knob counterclockwise (See Figure 3) for smaller cookware or clockwise (See Figure 5) for larger cookware. - 3.
+- Place correctly sized cookware on the dual surface element. - Push in and turn the control knob counterclockwise (See Fig. 3) for smaller cookware or clockwise (See Fig. 4) for larger cookware. - 3.
 Turn the knob to adjust the setting if needed.
 Start most cooking operations on a higher setting and then turn to a lower setting to finish cooking.
 Each surface element provides a constant amount of heat at each setting.
-A glowing red surface heating area extending beyond the bottom edge of the cookware indicates the cookware is too small for the surface heating area. - When cooking has completed, turn the surface control knob to OFF before removing the cookware.
-Note: The Surface Indicator light located on the

-Figure 3 control panel will come on when the control knob will be turn on and will continue to glow until the glass cooktop has cooled down to a moderate level.
+A glowing red surface heating area extending beyond the bottom edge of the cookware indicates the cookware is too small for the surface heating area. - 4.
+When cooking has completed, turn the surface control knob to OFF before removing the cookware.
+Note: The Surface Indicator light will come on when the control knob will be turn on and will continue to glow until the glass cooktop has cooled down to a moderate level.
 The light may remain on even though the controls are turned OFF.

-Note: See Figure 6 on page 10 for recommended control settings.
+Note: See page 9, Fig. 1 for recommended control settings.

 A CAUTION Radiant surface elements may appear to have cooled after they have been turned off.
-The Hot surface indicator light will come on and will continue to glow until the glass cooktop has cooled down to a moderate level.
-The glass surface may still be hot and burns may occur if the glass surface is touched before it has cooled sufficiently.
+A hot surface indicator light will come on and will continue to glow until the glass cooktop has cooled down to a moderate level.
+The glass surface may still be hot and burns may occur if the glass surface is touched before the indicator light has turned off.